 Burt Reynolds seems to have genuinely liked Trans-Ams.
 He mentioned in an interview (paraphrasing) "car was light, with a big powerful engine, it would go quick".
 Pontiac gave Reynolds a Trans-Am every year until management changed.

-Buford said a lot of funny lines, all over the Net now, which barely stayed within PG rating.
+Buford said a lot of funny lines, all over Internet now, which barely stayed within PG rating.
 Less famous lines are Frog/Field's variation of the f-word "chased around in this feckuckteh car", "Kojak with a Kodak" which has no meaning to newer generations.

 Possibly, engines of the Trans-Ams were hot-rodded (?), as stock 1977 Trans-Ams, despite having a 400CI V8, had merely 200HP.
-Some police cars also had similar rear-facing hood scoops (possibly movie props?).
-Hood scoops indicated cars were special and faster.
+Some Pontiac LeMans police cars also had rear-facing hood scoops (movie props?).

 Scenes in which Reynolds and Fields appear to be driving, in some they really were driving, in others they were filmed on stage in a stationary Trans-Am.
 In a few of these stationary scenes, front wind-shield was removed as it would cause glare, if one looks at rear-view mirror, one can see it isn't attached to wind-shield since its attachment plate is at a wrong angle.
 Nevertheless, filming was excellent, since was fooled for decades until finally noticed that (haha).